128technology/docs/docs/config_bgp.md

 exit
 ```

 The service policy in the new routing policy path-based action determines the best BGP peer using the adjacency vectors.
-Per peer routing policies are dynamically modified as the best paths to the BGP over SVR neighbors changes.
+Per peer routing policies are dynamically modified as the best paths to the BGP over SVR neighbors change.

-### How it Works
+### How It Works

 On the spoke, the best adjacency is to `hub1` (via mpls1).
 The BGP `hub1` inbound policy uses the primary routing policy which has no `as-path prepend`.
 The BGP `hub2` inbound policy uses the shadow inbound policy that sets an `as-path prepend` making the received routes less preferred.